IBM/verify-jam-in-a-box/README.md

 ## Pre-requisites
 To complete this cookbook, you will need:<br>
 <i>• An IBMid is required when you sign up for the IBM Security Verify trial.
 If you do not have
-an IBMid, you can get one at: https://www.ibm.com/account/us-en/signup/register.html <br>
+an IBMid, you can get one at:<br> https://www.ibm.com/account/us-en/signup/register.html <br>
-• An e-mail address to receive initial account information and e-mail One-Time Passwords.
+• An e-mail address to receive initial account information and e-mail One-Time Passwords. <br>
 You can use a single e-mail address for all requirements in this document.<br>
 • A mobile number to receive SMS One-Time Passwords.
-You can use a single number for
+You can use a single number for <br>
 all requirements in this document

 ## Use Cases for Jam-in-a-Box